-The following Corporate Crime guidance note Produced in partnership with Nicholas Yeo and Ciju Puthuppally of Three Raymond Buildings provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Nicholas Yeo and Ciju Puthuppally of Three Raymond Buildings provides comprehensive and up to date legal information covering:

 A restraint order is a preventive measure imposed in support of any confiscation order that may be or has been made.
 It is an instrument of statute, provided for in section 40 of the Proceeds of Crime Act 2002 (POCA 2002).
 It had its equivalent in pre-POCA 2002 legislation (see below: Commencement and pre-POCA provisions).